 The most important catastrophe risk for DKV Belgium is the outbreak of a pandemic.
-Such a risk could be very pernicious for DKV Belgium due to the widespread consequences of a pandemic.

 Catastrophe risks could also be the consequence of acts of terror or a disaster in a densely populated place (e.g. a disaster in an office from an insured group, a disaster in an arena with persons from individual and group contracts, etc.).
 Although the consequences of such a disaster would also be very negative, the impact would be (much) lower than a (widespread) pandemic.